lmorchard/fxos-at-mug/slides.md

 * New [WebAPIs](https://developer.mozilla.org/en-US/docs/WebAPI) proposed as public standards.

-  * Provide access to Gonk hardware services like battery, vibration, bluetooth, SMS, etc.
+  * Provide access to hardware services like battery, vibration, bluetooth, SMS, etc.

 --

 ### Web is the New Native

+* **Everything** on Firefox OS is an Open Web App

-* Write once, run <strike class="dim">everywhere</strike> a whole bunch of places
+* Write once, run <strike class="dim">everywhere</strike> in lots of places

-* **Everything** is an Open Web App using the Gecko web runtime.

-* Again, `b2g` is the one and only "native" executable.

 * If you really, really need to compile C code - consider [asm.js](http://asmjs.org/) and